 - Submission of a dissertation approved according to the rules of The Graduate School; and

-(usually taken in the winter quarter of the third year)
+Second Qualifying Exam (usually taken in the winter quarter of the third year)

 (completed during the fall quarter of the fourth year)

-- An abstract of the project, comprehensible to an audience of broadly educated humanists.
+- An abstract of the project, comprehensible to an audience of broadly educated humanists

 (completed before the dissertation defense)

-- Native or near-native fluency in English;
+- Native or near-native fluency in English

-- Knowledge of at least one further language.
-This can be accomplished by one of the following: a) taking a graduate or upper-level undergraduate course taught in the relevant language; b) passing a reading examination administered by the departmen; or c) taking an intensive language course during the summer (equivalent to finishing two years of college language study).
+Both the German language requirement and the third language requirement can be accomplished by one of the following: a) native proficiency; b) completion of a graduate or upper-level undergraduate course taught in the relevant language; c) passing an examination administered by the department; or d) taking an intensive language course (equivalent to two years of college language study).